Inference From Random Restarts: Inference

-We show how conditioning on $H_n$ changes our beliefs about the size of $x^*$'s basin of attraction $s_{x^*}$ and the number of RTS.
-We start with a simpler model that allows us to make inference about the basin size.
-We then tackle the harder problem of making inference about the number of RTS using heavier machinery.
+We show how conditioning on $H_n$ changes our beliefs about the size of $\vx^*$'s basin of attraction $s_{\vx^*}$ and the number of RTO.
+We start with basin-size inference and then turn to the harder problem of multiplicity inference.